 Although strictly speaking the 2016 KS2 English Reading SATs paper is a new test (that's required a full sample to be produced), it's firmly based on those of the previous national curriculum.

-The 2016 KS2 English Reading Test is a 60 minute, single exam that's worth 50 marks and is presented in two booklets.
+The 2016 KS2 English Reading Test is presented in two booklets.
 One booklet is the Reading Booklet that contains three separate and unrelated reading texts.
 The second booklet contains the questions of all three texts.
 The questions in the Reading Answer Booklet are ordered in the same sequence as the texts in the Reading Answer Booklet.

 As with previous years, the questions will broadly assess a child's ability to fully understand the structure, meaning and purpose of a passage of text.
 The questions will test a variety of reading comprehension skills including: